clear

 Stand clear of the rails, a train is coming.

-3. free (or separate) from others
+3. Free (or separate) from others.

-4. (obsolete) In a clear manner; plainly.
+4. In a clear manner; plainly.

-• 1667, John Milton, “Book XII”, in Paradise Lost.
-A Poem Written in Ten Books, London: Printed [by Samuel Simmons], and are to be sold by Peter Parker […] [a]nd by Robert Boulter […] [a]nd Matthias Walker, […], OCLC 228722708 ↗; republished as Paradise Lost in Ten Books: The Text Exactly Reproduced from the First Edition of 1667: […], London: Basil Montagu Pickering […], 1873, OCLC 230729554 ↗:
+• 1667, John Milton, “Book XII”, in Paradise Lost. […], London: […] [Samuel Simmons], and are to be sold by Peter Parker […]; [a]nd by Robert Boulter […]; [a]nd Matthias Walker, […], →OCLC ↗; republished as Paradise Lost in Ten Books: […], London: Basil Montagu Pickering […], 1873, →OCLC ↗:

-Now clear I understand / What oft my steadiest thoughts have searched in vain
+What oft my steadiest thoughts have searched in vain

 Translations Translations Verb